 In April 2004, our plant in Thorndale, Ontario was destroyed by a fire.
 In accordance with Financial Interpretation No. ("FIN") 30, Accounting for Involuntary Conversions of Non-Monetary Assets to Monetary Assets, we have written off the net book value of the destroyed inventory and property totaling \$3.6 million.
 The insured value of the property exceeded its net book value by approximately \$1.4 million, which was recorded as a gain on insurance settlement.
-As of December 25, 2004, we have collected \$2.0 million of insurance proceeds.
-The remaining insurance receivable totals approximately \$3.0 million and is recorded in other current assets.
+As of December 25, 2004, we collected \$2.0 million of insurance proceeds and the remaining insurance receivable totaled approximately \$3.0 million and was recorded in other current assets.
+This receivable was collected in 2005.